chandar-lab/LoCA2/dyna-exp/README.md

-# Code for Section 5 in the paper "Towards Adaptive Model-Based Reinforcement Learning"
+# Code for Section 5 in the paper "Towards Evaluating Adaptivity of Model-Based Reinforcement Learning Methods"

 # Dependency